codingdavinci/relaunch2018/README.md

 ## Installation

 The project was set up using the [Composer template for Drupal projects](https://github.com/drupal-composer/drupal-project).
-Installation requires [Composer](https://getcomposer.org/) for managing PHP packages and [Node.js](https://nodejs.org/), for compiling [SCSS files](https://sass-lang.com/).
+Installation requires [Composer](https://getcomposer.org/) for managing PHP packages.

+### Production

 1. Pull the repository contents.
-2. Run `composer install` (using flag `--no-dev` in production environment) to download the first set of required components.
+2. Run `composer install --no-dev` to download required components.
-3. Run `npm install` to download the remaining set of required components.
-4. Run `gulp`, which is installed through npm, to copy files loaded by npm to appropriate directories and to compile SCSS to CSS files.
-5. Configure the web root to point to the `web` subdirectory.
+3. Configure the web root to point to the `web` subdirectory.
-6. The CMS installation may be run by using a browser to access the web interface in the domain’s base path as configured in step 5.
+4. The CMS installation may be run by using a browser to access the web interface in the domain’s base path as configured in step 3.
 During the installation process, select the “Config Installer” installation profile to import configuration from `../config/sync`.
-7. To set up [Matomo](https://matomo.org/) tracking, go to `<domain>/admin/config/system/matomo`.
+5. To set up [Matomo](https://matomo.org/) tracking, go to `<domain>/admin/config/system/matomo`.

+### Development

+* Skip the `--no-dev` flag when running `composer install`.
+* In order to compile [SCSS files](https://sass-lang.com/) files, it is recommended to have [Node.js](https://nodejs.org/) installed. ([Gulp](https://gulpjs.com/) tasks are set up for processing the SCSS files.)
+Having installed Node.js run `npm install` to download required packages.
+Subsequently, you can run `gulp`, which is installed through [npm](https://www.npmjs.com/), every time SCSS files need to be compiled.

 ## Updating